-Your performative allyship makes me sick.
-You try to take the perfect picture of your palm, where you’ve written: “I AM HER.”
-Your work’s done.
+You keep trying to take an aesthetically pleasing picture of your palm, where you’ve written: “I AM HER.”

-You get out there to speak on behalf of our country, but unlike all the women in front of you, you scream and yell, Kanavaugh-style, you throw a tantrum.
+You get up there to speak on behalf of our country, but unlike all the women before you, you scream and yell, Kanavaugh-style, you throw a tantrum.

 You announce, “You might think we’re here to protest violence against women.
 No, this is political.”

-Jokingly, you tell your female friends “Yeah, right, violence against women.
-What all women need, is some dick.”
+Jokingly, you tell your female friends, “Yeah, right, violence against women.
+What all women need is some dick.”

-You carry on, playing poker on your phone, smug face and all, “I sure showed them.
-Mansplaining gender-based violence is one of your all-time favorite activities.
+You carry on, playing poker on your phone, smug face and all, “I sure showed them.”
+Mansplaining domestic abuse and gender-based violence is one of your favorite activities.

-Someone says, “Wow, look at that woman, she’s SO pregnant.
-Look at her!”.
+Someone says, “Wow, look at that woman, she’s so pregnant.
+Look at her!”

 Another person asks a couple, “Why have you brought your baby here?!”